louislam/dockge/README.md

 ## Motivations

-- I have been using Portainer for some time, but I am sometimes not satisfied with it.
-For example, sometimes when I deploy a stack, the loading icon keeps spinning for a few minutes without progress.
+- I have been using Portainer for some time, but for the stack management, I am sometimes not satisfied with it.
+For example, sometimes when I try to deploy a stack, the loading icon keeps spinning for a few minutes without progress.
 And sometimes error messages are not clear.
 - Try to develop with ES Module + TypeScript (Originally, I planned to use Deno or Bun.js, but they do not support for arm64, so I stepped back to Node.js)